Archid3vtus/whitechapel-bot/README.md

 ## How to use

+You'll have the following commands with The Whitechapel Bot:

-Simply use the `/play` command while being in a voice channel and it'll get a random Whitechapel song from YouTube
+- `/play` which will get a random song from YouTube and queue it
+- `/stop` clears the queue and stop playing
+- `/skip` skips to the next song.
+Will stop playing if there are no songs in the queue